-That the Board authorize the CEO to:
+That the Board Policy Committee recommend Board authorization of the CEO to:

-- 1. Negotiate and execute a contract with Resource Action Programs, subject to legal counsel's final review, for implementation of the School Education Program in FY 2011-12; and, - 2.
+- Negotiate and execute a contract with Resource Action Programs, subject to legal counsel's final review, for implementation of the School Education Program in FY 2011-12; and, - 2.
 Offer participation in the program to interested BAWSCA agencies on a subscription basis.